api-search/explore/add.md

 {% include add.html %}

-If the [APIs.json file](https://apisjson.org/) is accepted, you will receive a message immediately, but then it takes time for the APIs.json to be submitted for processing and rating.
+If the [APIs.json file](https://apisjson.org/) is accepted, you will receive a message here after your submission, and share an GitHub issue to drive discussion and support.